 |COABE has published a journal for 35 years!|

 COABE has been publishing and administering a Journal since 1977.
-On January 1, 2012, the Western Kentucky University, led by Professor Jim Berger, long time COABE Board member and member of the WKU Adult Education Department began co publishing the newest edition of the Journal named the Journal of Research and Practice for Adult Literacy, Secondary, and Basic Education.
 The Journal aims to serve the needs of the adult education field, and enables the field to share their research and best practices.

-Share your research and experience with peers by submitting an article to the Journal of Research and Practice for Adult Literacy, Secondary, and Basic Education Editor, Jim Berger (firstname.lastname@example.org).
+Share your research and experience with peers by submitting an article to the Journal of Research and Practice for Adult Literacy, Secondary, and Basic Education Editor, (email@example.com).

 The Journal of Research and Practice for Adult Literacy, Secondary, and Basic Education's mission is to provide a forum for sharing research, information, theory, commentary, and practical experiences that will improve the quality of services for adult basic education, literacy, and numeracy learners.
 These learners are found in publicly funded ABE, ESL, and GED program; volunteer-based literacy programs; community-based literacy programs; family literacy programs; workplace literacy programs; correctional literacy programs; and many other places.

 Each issue of the Journal of Research and Practice for Adult Literacy, Secondary, and Basic Education contains several thought-provoking research articles.
 Each article undergoes a double-blind peer review by three of the journals's consulting editors.
 Articles address topics of interest to the field, including but not limited to distance learning and technology, English as a second language, instructional strategies and tactics, program improvement, historical research, and policy impact research.